-Date Submitter Organization Comment Attach- ment 1 26-Sep Zena Hartung , , , No Waters League sediments.
+Date Submitter Organization Comment Attach- ment 1 26-Sep Zena Hartung Olympia Urban Waters League Natural systems are the most sustainable.
+Deschutes River had a useful Estuary before the dam created a trap for sediments.
 Now the summer temps rise and the algae love it but the water isn't good for much else.
 Remove the dam!
 Let the water flow out, the sediment feed the beaches.
-2 26-Sep Trae Dunn Citizen of No Olympia WA Free the damned estuary!
+No 2 26-Sep Trae Dunn Citizen of Olympia WA Free the damned estuary!
 Remove the 5th Ave dam.
 Restore the estuary according to the plan put forth by the Deschutes Estuary Restoration Team (DERT).
 In it's current state the 'man made' lake is essentially a backed up septic system and is unusable for recreation and environmental education.
 Opening the estuary will allow the sea to mix with the river and restore the original healthy brackish environment.
 This in turn will flush out the non native, intrusive species which have been allowed to take up residence.
 The tribes have the longest history of the estuary; listen to their wisdom regarding the restoration of the estuary.
-3 26-Sep Ben Cody I'm pretty much only interested in seeing a restored estuary.
-The 'lake' is a serious mess, and taking out the dam is No an easy thing we can do to help salmon and our resident Orca populations.
-4 26-Sep Dani Madrone I feel confident that a review of the current legitimate, peer-reviewed science and the multitude of studies on this No issue will provide good direction for this EIS.
+No 3 26-Sep Ben Cody I'm pretty much only interested in seeing a restored estuary.
+The 'lake' is a serious mess, and taking out the dam is an easy thing we can do to help salmon and our resident Orca populations.
+No 4 26-Sep Dani Madrone I feel confident that a review of the current legitimate, peer-reviewed science and the multitude of studies on this issue will provide good direction for this EIS.
 This project is the highest priority for protecting salmon and enhancing water quality in Budd Inlet.
 These goals are shared across the community.
 In addition, there are legal obligations around tribal treaty rights and the Clean Water Act.
-Please, please, please: at the end of this EIS, let's have a clear direction forward.
+Please, please; please: at the end of this EIS, let's have a clear direction forward.
 Let's narrow four alternatives down to one.
 Let's be ready to move forward.
 Thanks for your work on this!
-5 27-Sep James Private citizen No Lengenfelder Previous Dept of Enterprise Services (DES) 'Capitol Lake Long-Term Management Planning identified sediment management as the top concern.
+No 5 27-Sep James Lengenfelder Private citizen Previous Dept of Enterprise Services (DES) 'Capitol Lake Long-Term Management Planning identified sediment management as the top concern.
 It must be addressed for all options selected for evaluation.
 Regardless of which 'lake or no- Lake Option' is selected a plan for how the sediment is going to be handled must be evaluated.
 An item not spoken to any previous 'study' is the impact of the railroad bridge that separates the middle and north basins.
 It is man-made and does restrict flow.
 A third item is the future impact of the planned Tumwater fish hatchery.
 Regardless that WDFW's determination of non-significance we all know that fish poop and some of it is going to get into Capitol Lake and/or Budd Inlet.
+No